jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 For years, North Americans suffered under bad trends: micro-management at work, antisocial behavior at home, and political hatred in government.
 We got by because superficially we’re “doing great”: we have full employment, luxurious homes, and stable politics.
 Whenever things got too bad, and we got too unhappy, we visted the shopping mall for therapy.
 If we were still angry, we’d install a new political party.
 Over the years, we’ve given Left and Right the levers of power many times.

-No matter which we choose, Main Street remains unhappy.
+No matter which we choose, Main Street got unhappier.

 There is something fundamentally wrong with our society.
 Now, as our ancestors did so many times before, we have to step up and rethink our way of life.
 The hardest part isn’t about explaining our problems or coming up with solutions.
 It involves the realization that we should be happy with our jobs, government, and life.

 It’s our right to enjoy happy lives.

-Individual happiness is the ultimate sign of a healthy society.
-Interesting to note, our ancestors were often happier then we are; even though they were poor in comparison.
+Because individual happiness is the ultimate sign of a healthy society.
+Interesting to note, our ancestors were often happier then we are even though they were poor in comparison.
 Our grand-parents or great-grandparents weren't "simpler".
 Nor did they have lower standards.
-They were happier because they saw their society improve each year.
-Since life was getting better, their hard work was easier to bear.
+They were content because they saw their society improve each year.
+Their hard work was easier to bear because their life was getting better.

 Our society isn't reaching its potential.
-The trends that makes us unhappy like horrible commutes, mindless bureaucracies, and expensive education keep getting worse.
-The first reason is because as employees and customers of big bureacracies or corporations were powerless to demand better.
-But the primary reason for our stagnation is thinking we're "fighting back" by picking a Left or Right political party.
+The trends that makes us unhappy like horrible commutes, expensive education, and mindless bureaucracies keep getting worse.
+A large reason is because as employees and customers of big government bureacracies and corporations, we're powerless to demand better.
+But the bigger reason for our decline is our belief in Left and Right political ideologies.

-Nothing changes with either because the truth is we give Conservative and Progressive ideologies far too much credit.
-Following one (or hating another) is never going to solve our problems.
+We keep alternating which controls our governments.
+But nothing changes with either because the truth is we give Conservative and Progressive ideologies far too much credit.
+Main Street following one (or hating another) is never going to solve our problems.

 When I began writing this book in September 2019, I wanted to (somehow) convince regular people to stop putting so much faith in Left and Right writers, commentators, and parties.
 Both ideologies were invented centuries ago; before humanity even had electricity.
 These doctrines and ideas are simply too old and outdated to give us happiness in a modern, healthy society.

 It's okay to change our ideologies.
-There's nothing special about any of them.
-That's something most people don't realize.
-We are free to pick and choose between democratic socialism, conservative monarchy, or Left and Right because every ideology was created to help society prosper.
-If you're not happy, you can change your political ideology.
+Most people don't realize that we are free to pick and choose between democratic socialism, conservative monarchy, or Left and Right.
+There's nothing special about any of them because every ideology was created by a human being to help society prosper.
+If you're not happy, you're supposed to change your society's ideology.

 And now you should.
 Because today this novel virus is highlighting our society’s shaky foundations better than any writer could.

 There have been thousands of pandemics throughout history—and yet today we were caught with our pants down.
-I know our politics has been busy and getting constant public attention, after all the president was impeached!
+Why?
+Why was the president impeached?
 What was the reason again?
 Even if you agreed with it then, was that really what the government should have been obessed with only a few months ago?

 Both “sides” are the faces of the exact same coin.
-When President Obama tried to overhaul the healthcare system, was any commentator, strategists, or politicians talking about pandemic plans?
+When President Obama tried to overhaul the healthcare system, was any commentator, strategist, or politician talking about pandemic plans?
 We have fire drills throughout our society; why don’t we have pandemic plans?

 Here’s why.
-Instead of governing our society, Left and Right ideologues, commentators, and politicians have been playing chicken with each other.
+Instead of governing our society, Left and Right ideologues, commentators, and columnists have been playing chicken with each other.

 Our political ideologies are outdated.
 Our society is so philosophically old, we're now literally sick from it.
 That means our civilization’s ability to deal with life’s inevitable pitfalls (e.g., depressions, wars, and pandemics) will only worsen.
 I happened to be writing this book long before the new corona virus.
 Suddenly history has given us all a sad reality check.